VinayD2028/ITCS-6190-Assignment-3/README.md

 7. Check the acknowledgment box and click **Add**.

 ---
-**Start Processing of Raw Data**: Now Download and upload the Orders.csv file into the `raw/` folder of the S3 Bucket.
+**Start Processing of Raw Data**: Now upload the Orders.csv file into the `raw/` folder of the S3 Bucket.
 This will automatically trigger the Lambda function.
 ---

 ## 5. Create a Glue Crawler 🕸️